aseldawy/spatialhadoop2/README.md

 [single archive](https://github.com/aseldawy/spatialhadoop2/archive/master.zip) provided by github.

 Once you downloaded the source code, you need to make sure you have Any and Ivy installed on your system.
-Please check the installation guide of [Ant](http://ant.apache.org/manual/installlist.html) and [Ivy](http://ant.apache.org/ivy/download.cgi) if you do not have them installed.
+Please check the installation guide of [Maven](http://maven.apache.org/install.html) if you do not have it installed.

 To compile SpatialHadoop, navigate to the source code and run the command: